Is your industry boring?

 How much of your content do readers actually read all the way through?

 The truth is that anyone can create a blog post, but getting people to read it is much more challenging.

-In 2013, Chartbeat conducted a study that found that most readers are only getting about 60% of the way through a piece of content.
+In 2013, Chartbeat conducted a study that found that most readers are only getting about 60% of the way through a piece of long form content.

 If you want your readers to read more of your content, avoid creating an overwhelming experience.
 Your content has to be easy to read.
 It doesn’t matter how useful or well-researched it is – if you failed to make it readable, it won’t get read.